trucomanx/octavia/README.md

 Later, unzip the model in some subdirectory in `/path/of/model`.

-## Modified the octavia configuration file
+## Modifying the octavia configuration file

 Modified or create the `octavia.json` in the `home` user directory.
 The `octavia.json` should be have the next structure: